Last Updated on February 7, 2021 by Dave Farquhar

 I’m pretty sure that store manager couldn’t tell anyone why daisy chaining power strips is bad.
 An electrician or a building inspector told some other manager at some point, and that word traveled down the line to him, then to us.

 Electricians don’t like extension cords or power strips, and they hate daisy chains even more.
 The reason is because it makes it very easy to overload a circuit.
 If you chain a bunch of power strips together to give yourself unlimited outlets in a room, you can easily plug in more power than the wiring and/or the circuit was made to handle.
 It’s not hard to estimate the maximum safe load on a single breaker.
 I experienced this myself in college, when I was living in a drafty 100-year-old barn that was wired when having two light bulbs in a single room was a luxury.
 We had lots of weird rules about what you could plug in, where, and how, because we’d blown lots of fuses over the years.
 I may or may not have been involved in an incident involving a dorm fridge and a microwave taking out power on my floor and requiring a professional to fix some wiring.

 Exposed wires outside the wall are vulnerable to wearing out and causing shorts, and even fires.
 A chain of power strips causes lots of exposed wire.
 Worse yet, the person plugging those power strips together probably doesn’t know anything about what load those power strips are rated for.
-Each power strip becomes another point of potential failure, in addition to the circuit itself.
+Each power strip becomes another point of potential failure, or fire, in addition to the circuit itself.

 That’s why daisy chaining power strips is bad.
 One power strip in a room is almost always OK.
 If you live in an older house that doesn’t have enough outlets for today’s lifestyle, have an electrician add some outlets.
 It’s usually not as expensive as it sounds.
 It’s more expensive than a $6 power strip, but less expensive than the results if something goes wrong.

 Daisy chaining in computers